vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   to order yellow curry tofu with rice takeout.
 I paid by cash.
 It was the usual waitress.
 They had a glass or plastic screen in front of the counter for some protection.

+## Wednesday April 8

+* 8:25 AM to 9:30 AM: Around 8:25 AM, I left to go to Trader Joe's to buy groceries.
+I arrived there around 8:45 AM and stood in line.
+I entered the store around 9:05 AM.
+I finished the purchase at 9:12 AM and the male cashier insisted on putting my stuff in their brown paper bags rather than letting me put it in my backpack.
+I returned home around 9:30 AM.